alphagov/notifications-node-client/DOCUMENTATION.md

 ##### Turn on email address check

-To use this feature before 29 March 2023 you will need version X.X.X of the Node.js client library, or a more recent version.
+To use this feature before 29 March 2023 you will need version 5.2.0 of the Node.js client library, or a more recent version.

-To make the recipient confirm their email address before downloading the file, set the `verify_email_before_download` flag to `True`.
+To make the recipient confirm their email address before downloading the file, set the `confirmEmailBeforeDownload` flag to `true`.

 You will not need to do this after 29 March.